 Hotel Congress: Located across from Maynards is the historic Hotel Congress that has been open since 1919.
 It is a fun, historic landmark hotel that has small but comfortable rooms.
-I would recommend staying during the week and avoiding the weekends, when there can be crowds outside, in the lobby and famous Tap Room and listing to music in the Club Congress.
+I would recommend staying during the week and avoiding the weekends, when there can be crowds outside, in the lobby and famous Tap Room and listing to music in the Century Room.
 If you decide not to stay, at least have a drink and enjoy one of the music offerings.
 I would recommend it for those who love music and who are not light sleepers.
 If you stay on a weekend bring your earplugs.

 Arizona Inn: At 2200 E. Elm in Tucson, this is an historic property from December 1930, created by Isabella Greenway, Arizona’s first Congresswoman and a lifelong friend of Eleanor Roosevelt.
 Four generations of her family have run the hotel.
 The Inn was added to the National Register of Historic Places n 1988.
 It has 14 acres of beautiful grounds and gardens, plus. lovely, traditional rooms and suites.
 There are tennis courts, a pool and an exercise facility.
 There is also a large library, the Audubon Bar and main dining room with lovely outdoor terrace.
 They also have casual poolside dining.
 I enjoyed my stay!!!

 The Lodge on the Desert is another historic hotel from 1936.
 Located at 306 N. Alvernon Way, it has 103 comfortable rooms, a restaurant and nice pool area.
 I recently went back for the second time and enjoyed my stay.
 The rooms are large and quiet and the restaurant is nice for breakfast with its outdoor patio.